 And he loves to play.
 By repeating this ritual, you’ll make him associate biting with no-play.

 Consistency is crucial for this training, though.
 You will need to repeat the method you prefer several times before you succeed in stopping your German Shepherd from biting.
 And don’t forget to treat the pup if he does the right things.
-We suggest using these power bites by Merrick.
+We suggest using by Merrick.
 Those are made from real meat and German Shepherds, in particular, seems to like it a lot.
 And the have Glucosamine added.
 Check our guide why it’s so important.

 #3 Jumping on People